 British Waterways, on behalf of Preston City Council and their Riverworks Projects, carried out a pre-feasibility study.
-This initial study and survey indicates that the proposals are viable.
+This initial study and survey indicated that the proposals were viable.

 Models of the new aqueduct, over Aqueduct Street, and the marina were on display together with a virtual reality presentation of the proposed route from Ashton to the marina.

-This project could provide an educational and tourist attraction, leisure facilities, employment, integration of local transport systems and bring an eyesore derelict site back into use.
+This project would have provided an educational and tourist attraction, leisure facilities, employment, integration of local transport systems and brought an eyesore derelict site back into use.

 The photographs show the site in its present condition and a model of the new marina with the railway line crossing over the basin.

 Unfortunately, after a long illness, the founder and Chairman of the Preston City Link Canal Trust, Colin Barnes, died in 2012.
 Due to the demise of the Preston City Council’s Riverworks project, of which the canal restoration was an integral part, and the inability to attract a new Chairman it was not possible for the Preston City Link Canal Trust to continue.

 The Lancaster Canal Trust has, therefore, agreed to take over the balance of the bank account and remaining chattels together with many interesting documents which have been incorporated into the Trust’s archives.